SCHISMS, SECTS, AND BREAKAWAY GROUPS

 "THERE IS NO HUMAN AUTHORITY OVER THE LOCAL CHURCH." - CASEY RAYMER, VINE CHURCH

-At an internal meeting on September 8, 2024, lead pastor Casey Raymer announced that Vine Church was exiting The Network, explaining that internal Bible studies led him and his pastoral staff to conclude the church must operate without external authority (50m 40s, line 626), guided by a “plurality of elders” who would be “somehow selected by God” (30m, line 366).
-He claimed the move reaffirmed a longstanding practice (30m 15s, line 376), but later contradicted himself by labeling it a “significant departure” from previous methods (1h 0m 25s, line 739).
+At an internal meeting on September 8, 2024, lead pastor Casey Raymer announced that Vine Church was exiting The Network, explaining that internal Bible studies led him and his pastoral staff to conclude the church must operate without external authority (50m 40s, line 626), guided by a “plurality of elders” comprised of Vine's pastors who would be “somehow selected by God” (30m, line 366).
+He claimed the move reaffirmed Vine's longstanding practice (30m 15s, line 376), but later contradicted himself by labeling it a “significant departure” from their current governance model (1h 0m 25s, line 739).

 Raymer did not repudiate his 2022 defense of Morgan, which included misinformation about Morgan’s 1987 arrest and praise for the “culture of transparency” that Morgan fostered, nor did he address the letter distributed on his behalf which dismissed allegations of spiritual abuse as “unbiblical, unproductive, and harmful to Jesus' church.”